-For some dog owners, taking their furry best friend on a car journey is an absolute pleasure.
-Some dogs are more than happy to be driven around, whereas other pooches may be restless or agitated while they're in the car.
+For some dog owners, taking their pooch on a car journey is an absolute pleasure.
+For others, it's miserable, especially if their dog is agitated or sick in the car.

-Most dogs enjoy the cool breeze from an open window while travelling – but make sure he can't hang his whole head out of the window.
-You wouldn't want him to hurt himself on something as you drive past.
+Most dogs enjoy the cool breeze from an open window while travelling – but make sure your dog can't hang his whole head out of the window.
+You wouldn't want your dog to hurt themselves on something as you drive past.

+This way, your dog can stay in the shade while travelling.
 It's also important never to leave your dog unattended in a car in warm weather.
-Dogs can be severely affected by heatstroke, which can occur within just a few minutes in hot weather, with many dogs dying if left for too long in a hot car.
+Dogs can be severely affected or killed by heatstroke, which can occur within just a few minutes in hot weather.

 Harnesses, crates and guards